npm/pg-db-session/README.md

   A function accepting a baton, function, array of arguments, and a [`PromiseInspection`][bluebird-inspection] representing the state of the atomic transaction.
+* `onSubsessionStart(parentSession, childSession)`: Useful for copying
+  information down from parent sessions to child sessions.
+* `onSubsessionFinish(parentSession, childSession)`: Useful for cleaning up information from child sessions.

 All functions will default to `noop` if not provided.